 The 35 year-old business woman and speaker gave us a bit of background into their family dynamics.

-When Tracey and her ex-husband separated when Grace was three-years-old, her ex-husband remarried to a woman with four children – Grace’s step-siblings, who Tracey clarified she “adores.”
+When Tracey and her ex-husband separated when their daughter was three-years-old, her ex-husband remarried to a woman who also had children of her own.

 Eventually they realised that, “taking her away from her siblings was causing her more stress, and she was missing out on family activities that they got to experience.”
-As well as that, Tracey returned to work and Grace’s step-mum is a stay at home mum, so they collectively decided that Grace would live with her husband’s family.
+As well as that, Tracey returned to work, and the family collectively their daughter would live with her father’s family.

-“It made no sense for Grace to be in daycare when she could be with her siblings and step-mum,” said Tracey.
+“It made no sense for [my daughter] to be in daycare when she could be with her siblings and step-mum,” said Tracey.

 “It works with our family.